Applying for National Support

 It is also important to inform the Student Finance Service about any disability or health condition at this stage, so that information can be sent to you about any additional funding which may be available.

 We advise that if you want your first instalment of financial support to be available in September, you should return your application to the Student Finance Service as soon as possible.
-You should be able to apply from January 2017 onwards.
+You should be able to apply from February 2018 onwards for 2018 entry.

 When you complete your application for financial support it is important that you and your sponsor (usually your parents) consent to share your information with the University.
 Without this consent we are unable to pay any scholarships for which you might be eligible.